-- critical-industry goods and technology as listed in Schedule 2A (now amended with additional listed items - see here); - dual-use goods and technology as listed in Council Regulation (EC) No 428/2009 of 5 May 2009; - military goods as listed in Schedule 2 to the Export Control Order 2008; - aviation and space goods as listed in Schedule 2C; - oil refining goods and technology as listed in Schedule 2D of the UK Russia Regulations (now amended with additional listed items); - quantum computing and advanced materials goods and technology as listed in Schedule 2D; - energy-related goods as listed in Part 2 of Schedule 3 (now amended with additional listed items); - luxury goods as listed in Schedule 3A; - interception and monitoring goods and technology as listed in Part 2 of Schedule 3C; - internal repression goods and technology as listed in Part 3 of Schedule 3C; - goods and technology relating to chemical and biological weapons as listed in Part 4 of Schedule 3C; - jet fuel and fuel additives as listed in Part 8 of Schedule 2A; and - sterling or EU member state denominated banknotes.
+- critical-industry goods and technology as listed in Schedule 2A (now amended with additional listed items - see here); - dual-use goods and technology as listed in Council Regulation (EC) No 428/2009 of 5 May 2009;

+- military goods as listed in Schedule 2 to the Export Control Order 2008; - aviation and space goods as listed in Schedule 2C; - oil refining goods and technology as listed in Schedule 2D of the UK Russia Regulations (now amended with additional listed items); - quantum computing and advanced materials goods and technology as listed in Schedule 2D; - energy-related goods as listed in Part 2 of Schedule 3 (now amended with additional listed items); - luxury goods as listed in Schedule 3A; - interception and monitoring goods and technology as listed in Part 2 of Schedule 3C; - internal repression goods and technology as listed in Part 3 of Schedule 3C; - goods and technology relating to chemical and biological weapons as listed in Part 4 of Schedule 3C; - jet fuel and fuel additives as listed in Part 8 of Schedule 2A; - sterling or EU member state denominated banknotes; and - so-called "G7 dependency and further goods list goods" which includes various miscellaneous goods required for the functioning of the Russian economy, as listed in new Schedule 3E.

-With the exception of the restrictions in relation to Luxury Goods and banknotes, there is also an express prohibition on the provision of technical assistance, financial services or funds or brokering services relating to these items to a person connected with Russia or for use in Russia
+With the exception of the restrictions in relation to Luxury Goods and banknotes, there is also an express prohibition on the provision of technical assistance, financial services or funds or brokering services relating to these items to a person connected with Russia or for use in Russia.